Treaty 6: Background

 Treaty 6 was signed in August 1876 as an agreement between the Canadian Crown and the Plains and Woods Cree, Assiniboine, and other band governments at Fort Carlton and Fort Pitt.
-Signatories included Alexander Morris, Lieutenant Governor of the North-West Territories, James McKay, Manitoba's Minister of Agriculture, and W.J.
-Christie, Chief Factor of the Hudson's Bay Company (HBC).
+Signatories included Alexander Morris, Lieutenant Governor of the North-West Territories, James McKay, Manitoba's Minister of Agriculture, and William J. Christie, Chief Factor of the Hudson's Bay Company (HBC).
 Chief Mistawasis and Chief Ahtahkakoop represented the Carlton Cree.
 Colonel James Walker had also been instrumental in negotiating the treaty.

 Prior to the near extinction of the American bison or buffalo in the late nineteenth century as waves of non-Indigenous immigrants arrived on the American frontier, traditional bison hunting was the way of life of the Plains Indians peoples, whose traditional lands spanned the North American great bison belt.
 Bison were the cultural symbol of these tribes—providing food, clothing and shelter.
 By 1871, the Indigenous peoples from the northern plains of the North-West Territories (NWT), the Cree, Ojibwa and Assiniboine, considered negotiating a treaty with the government to protect their traditional lands from settlers and HBC surveyors.
 By the 1870s, the population of the once-plentiful bison had decreased to the point that tribal chiefs, elders, and many of the people sought the Crown's protection to ward off starvation.
 They believed that a treaty with the government would guarantee assistance and prevent starvation.

 The fear of smallpox, which had spread to the northern plains tribes during the smallpox pandemic of 1870–1874, was another motivation for the chiefs to consider entering into a treaty with the Crown.
 The epidemic spread to the northern plains tribes, killing many of the Cree who had no immunity to this new disease.
 Because of emigration, smallpox had been introduced to America over the centuries.
 By 1873, thousands had caught the disease, hundreds, in eastern cities, such as Boston and New York and it had spread into Canada.
 Previous smallpox epidemics brought by the emigrants to America included the 1837 Great Plains smallpox epidemic that killed thousands of indigenous people along the Missouri River.